Representing individual electronic states for machine learning GW band structures of 2D materials: Discussion

 In summary, we have introduced two different methods to generate fingerprints of individual electronic states based on information available from a standard DFT ground state calculation (eigenvalues and wave functions).
-Although the current work has focused on states in periodic 2D crystals, the methods can be straightforwardly used to fingerprint states in 3D crystals as well as non-periodic structures like molecules or surfaces.
 The fingerprints were used to train a decision-tree based ML model to predict the G$_0$W$_0$ corrections to the PBE band structure of a 2D semiconductor.
 The model achieves a MAE of 0.14 eV for individual state energies, which is reduced to 0.11 eV when the static polarisability is included in the fingerprint.
 For the band gap, the MAE is 0.15-0.23 eV depending on whether the model is trained on all bands or only the valence/conduction bands and whether or not the static polarisability is included in the fingerprint.
 This level of precision is highly encouraging considering that the noise on the employed G$_0$W$_0$ data for individual state energies could be on the order of 0.05 eV and that the accuracy of the G$_0$W$_0$ method itself, when evaluated against experimental band gaps, is about 0.3 eV.
 Since the bottleneck of the computations is the self-consistent DFT calculation (in particular the structural relaxation if performed), the method enables GW-quality band structures at the cost of a DFT calculation.
+Although the current work has focused on states in periodic 2D crystals, the methods can be straightforwardly used to fingerprint states in 3D crystals as well as non-periodic structures like molecules or surfaces.
+While the fingerprint methods can be used for e.g. 3D crystals, the ML model trained on 2D materials will not be transferable since some of the fingerprint components are divided into in-plane and out-of-plane parts.
+To use the full method of fingerprints and ML model for 3D crystals would require a ML model trained on a database of GW calculations of such systems.